 Here is your ultimate family-friendly guide to Queenstown New Zealand.
 Perfect for children of all ages learn what to see and do, where to stay, and what to eat.

 Located on the South Island on Lake Wakatipu is the picturesque town of Queenstown.
-Offering scenic mountain ranges, lakeside parks, and amazing food, Queenstown is more than just the adventurous capital.
-The area is full of family friendly activities and is a great base for short day trips.
-The airport is also only a 15 minute drive from central Queenstown, so be sure to rent a car.
+Offering scenic mountain ranges, lakeside parks, and fantastic food, Queenstown is more than just the adventurous capital.
+The area is full of family-friendly activities and is an excellent base for short day trips.
+The airport is also only a 15-minute drive from central Queenstown, so be sure to rent a car.

 THE PLACES RECOMMENDED IN THIS ARTICLE ARE MOSTLY PLACES WE HAVE STAYED OR VISITED OURSELVES.
 NONE OF THE PLACES IN THIS GUIDE ARE PAID PLACEMENTS OR HAVE SPONSORED OUR VISIT IN ANY WAY.

 What to See and Do